 The MCQ paper

 SBAs are used in UK undergraduate and postgraduate medical assessments, and are widely used by medical colleges, faculties and the GMC.
-Over the next 3 years, the MCQ examination will increase the number of Single Best Answer (SBA) questions, whilst reducing the number of Multiple True False (MTF) questions.
-This change will not affect the exam blueprint for the MCQ and the College will continue to test the same areas of the curriculum across the exam overall.
+Over the last 3 years, the MCQ examination has been increasing the number of Single Best Answer (SBA) questions, whilst reducing the number of Multiple True False (MTF) questions.
+This change does not affect the exam blueprint for the MCQ and the College will continue to test the same areas of the curriculum across the exam overall.

-Candidate resources are a consolidation of the various example questions, videos, courses and guides, any of which may guide a candidate in their preparation for the various FRCA examination components.
+Candidate resources are a consolidation of the various example questions, courses and guides, any of which may guide a candidate in their preparation for the various FRCA examination components.